Human-Hummus/Flaarc/README.md

 ##  Features I want to add/TO DO:

 - better installer.
 - 	windows OS support.
 - 	web image support.
 - 	**good** standard library of functions.
 - 	an optional GUI.
 - 	support for more advanced styling
 - 	support for gemtext
+- 	include other files that will be parsed and then linked to.
+- 	local links.
+- 	add support for changing BG color/image
+- 	add support for "formatted" html